saalfeldlab/n5/README.md

 HDF5 is a great format that provides a wealth of conveniences that I do not want to miss.
 It's inefficiency for parallel writing, however, limit its applicability for handling of very large n-dimensional data.

 N5 uses the native filesystem of the target platform and JSON files to specify basic and custom meta-data as attributes.
 It aims at preserving the convenience of HDF5 where possible but doesn't try too hard to be a full replacement.
-Please do not take this project too seriously, we will see where it will get us and report back when more data is available.